pyeventsourcing/eventsourcing/docs/topics/process.rst

             self.order_id = order_id

+All the domain event classes are defined explicitly on the aggregate root classes.
+This is important because the application policies will use the domain event classes to decide how to respond to the events, and if the aggregate classes use the event classes from the base aggregate root class, then one aggregate's ``Created`` event can't be distinguished from another's, and the application policy won't work as expected.

 The behaviours of this domain model can be fully tested with simple test cases, without involving any other components.

 Commands